Hostas and Sunlight

 Hostas with green, chartreuse, or yellow leaves are able to handle more sun (providing the roots receive adequate moisture).
 Depending on the variety, hostas can grow in full sun, but they’ll need plenty of water to survive.
 Full sun can also cause hostas to burn and brown later in the growing season.
 If you grow hostas in afternoon sun, make sure they’re being watered more often than shade-grown hostas.
 Hostas that can tolerate more sun are noted in our HostaSearch™ Database.

 There are several benefits to growing hostas in full sun, such as bigger root systems, faster growth, and more leaves.
 However, the leaves will also be longer and more narrow, and colors can appear bleached or washed out.
-(See the color difference in two 'May' hostas grown in different light conditions.)
+(See the color difference in two ‘May’ hostas grown in different light conditions.)
 Occasionally, hosta leaves can bleach and lose color without burning.
-The video below shows this phenomenon.

-Hosta 'May' grown in different
+Hosta ‘May’ grown in different amounts of sunlight.

 H. ‘May’ with more sun

 Here is a video by Tom Carlson showing an example of leaf bleaching.

 Effect of Sun/Shade on Size